May 16-20, 2018

 Code of Conduct

 Your conduct while attending out-of-town educational programs or other fire service events should be no different than it would be at home or in front of your families.
 Wherever you travel, the FD license plate, the blue light, the window decal, or the Maltese cross on your jacket or t-shirt identifies you as a member of an honorable and proud profession.
 Your actions reflect upon not only you as an individual, but your agency department and the fire service as a whole.
 The public expects our actions to be above reproach — on and off the emergency.
-We hope that your actions while at Summer Fire School will polish, not tarnish, the fire service’s image in the General Assembly’s home away from home.
+We hope that your actions while at Summer Fire School will polish, not tarnish, the fire service’s image.

 Individuals under the age of 16 may not participate in Summer Fire School.
 Those 16 and 17 years of age may participate only in lecture classes if accompanied by a registered adult department member.
 The adult department member must submit a written statement of responsibility to be approved by our office prior to confirmation of the participant.